JustinLove/onelife-client-patches/README.md

 - Follower/Leader slips are badge color
 - Bell slips are gold and apoc towers are red, you can have more than one
 - Homeland slips are stone gray
+- Slips to owned property.
+Property slips are wood brown
 - Temporary slips have a pointer to the location when close.

 > `settings/locationsSlipsEnabled.ini` (0 to disable this feature)